sparanoid/almace-scaffolding/_app/_posts/note/2014-06-09-creating-themes.md

 ### Google Analytics Support

-This allow your user to be able to use Google Analytics for their site, tracking ID can be changed in config file:
+This allows your user to be able to use Google Analytics for their site, tracking ID can be changed in the config file:

 ```html
 <!-- Google Analytics tracking code -->